 A CMMG STA that is addressed by an RTS frame in a CMMG or CMMG duplicate PPDU that has the RXVECTOR parameter DYN_BANDWIDTH equal to Dynamic behaves as follows:

-— If the NAV indicates idle, then the STA shall respond with a CTS frame in a CMMG or CMMG duplicate PPDU after a SIFS.
+— If the NAV indicates idle, the STA is not NSTR limited, then the STA shall respond with a CTS frame in a CMMG or CMMG duplicate PPDU after a SIFS.
 The CTS frame’s TXVECTOR parameters CH_BANDWIDTH may be set to any channel width for which CCA has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the RTS frame’s RXVECTOR parameter indicated in the RTS frame’s RXVECTOR parameter CH_BANDWIDTH.

+If all of the conditions in the previous paragraph are met, except that the STA is NSTR limited, then the STA may respond with the CTS frame as described in that paragraph.

 — Otherwise, the STA shall not respond with a CTS frame.